-When it comes to finding your perfect car, you should first consider whether Contract Hire is right for you or if Contract Purchase more suits your needs.
-This guide identifies the pros and cons for PCH and PCP...
+When it comes to finding your perfect car, you should first consider whether Personal Contract Hire is right for you or if Personal Contract Purchase suits your needs.
+This guide identifies the pros and cons of PCH and PCP.

 If you have any questions about whether PCH or PCP is best for you, you can get in touch with our team on 0345 350 3776 or email firstname.lastname@example.org and we can help you however we can.